Winter Lung Care: Clear Steps for Stronger Breathing This Season

 Why Winter Increases the Risk of Lung Infections?

-4 Essential Winter Lung Care Tips for Healthy Breathing
+4 Essential Winter Lung Care Tips for Healthy Breathin

 Humidify Your Indoor Environment

 • Use a Humidifier: Keep indoor humidity between 30–50% to prevent dryness in airways.
-If you are wondering how to prevent winter respiratory infections, then this trick can save your lungs.
+If you are wondering how to avoid winter respiratory infections, then this trick can save your lungs.

 • Monitor Humidity Levels: A hygrometer can help you maintain optimal conditions.